-Sometimes, it can be difficult to know what to say to those who are experiencing a tough time or who are battling depression or grief…so what happens (many times) is these special people end up being displaced or ignored.
+Sometimes, it can be difficult to know what to say to those who are experiencing an extremely tough time or who are battling deep depression, debilitating anxiety, intense loss, or tumultuous grief…so what happens (many times) is these special people end up being displaced or ignored.

-If you know of someone who has gone through the death of a loved one, a major breakup or divorce, a suicide attempt, an illness, or another situation of great hurt, please consider this list and reach out to them.
-You truly have the power to make an incredible difference by offering encouragement, support, and love!
+If you know of someone who has gone through the death of a close loved one, a major breakup or divorce, a suicide attempt, an illness, adultery or betrayal, deep church hurt, family issues, addictions/rebellion/estrangement of a family member, or another situation of great heartache, please consider this list and reach out to them.
+You truly have the power to make an incredible difference by offering encouragement, compassion, support, and love!

 7 Things To Realize About Someone Who Is Going Through A Hard Time:

 1. Realize they are hurting deeply.
 Life as they knew it has been abruptly shattered.
 They may be forgetful, be in a “fog,” or not answer phone calls or text messages.